The Cipher Solver Series

 Issue 9: 18

-The quality of the puzzles keeps improving as well, as you can see from these two identical puzzles, second one of which has updated artwork.
+The quality of the puzzles keeps improving as well, as you can see from these two identical puzzles, the second one of which has updated artwork.

 • appropriate for all ages